An Operator Splitting Method for Large-Scale CVaR-Constrained Quadratic Programs: CVaR projection algorithm

 \paragraph{Updating the state.} Instead of explicitly carrying out this vector subtraction at every step (which would have a complexity of $O(m)$ per iterate), the constant size algorithm state is updated to reflect the change in the vector.
-The updates are given by
+The updates are applied in the order shown: